djong1/adf_filetransfer/README.md

 You can go wild with parameters and make a pipeline, activities and datasets completely parametrized and dynamic.
 This will reduce the number of predefined pipelines and datasets however it can make it complex to master.

-## Copy files from multiple directories.
+# Copy pipeline for files from multiple directories.

 In the previous example I explained how you can copy multiple files from a single folder or container.
 In this example I will show how you can copy files from multiple directories or containers.
 Below you see the complete pipeline:
 ![Image Alt Text](https://gp3scdnstorage.blob.core.windows.net/private/pipelinemultiplefolders.png)